khaors/geocompr/main.md

 Equally, earth observation data (satellite imagery) has become so big that it is impossible to analyze the corresponding data with a single computer (see [http://r-spatial.org/2016/11/29/openeo.html](http://r-spatial.org/2016/11/29/openeo.html)).
 Hence, we need computational power, software and related tools to handle and extract the most interesting patterns of this ever-increasing amount of (geo-)data.
 (Geo-)Databases help with data management, storing and querying such large amounts of data.
-Through interfaces we can access subsets of these data for further analysis, information extraction and visualization.
+Through interfaces, we can access subsets of these data for further analysis, information extraction and visualization.
 In this book we treat R as a 'tool for the trade' for the latter.

 R is a multi-platform, open source language and environment for statistical computing and graphics ([https://www.r-project.org/](https://www.r-project.org/)).